YRu23/IMT-542A-project/README.md

 To view the wireframe, access <filename>.

 ## Metadata:
-The data that are used in this project is shared in the branch <branchname>
+The data that are used in this project is shared in the branch <metadata>
 It might take slightly longer than usual to load the data as each datasets are large.
+Original dataset and process codes are provided.

 ## FAIR implementation
 Details about the FAIR implementation for this project is shown in <filename>